Mintbase/Grants-Program/applications/Artivist.md

 Please describe the team's relevant experience.
 If your project involves development work, we would appreciate it if you singled out a few interesting projects or contributions made by team members in the past.
 For research-related grants, references to past publications and projects in a related domain are helpful.

 If anyone on your team has applied for a grant at the Mintbase previously, please list the name of the project and legal entity here.

+Carol Bampa - Project Manager and Council of Artivist DAO

+Cultural Manager and Cultural Projects Consultant.
+Worked at the Secretary of Culture of the State of São Paulo for four years.
+Produced three editions of the São Paulo Cultural Map Festival, two editions of the Caraguatatuba National Theater Festival, and the National Folklore Congress.
+Collaborated with the Gender and Ethnicity Chapters of the Pontos de Cultura Program in São Paulo State.
+Finalist of the first edition of the Festival of Ideas held by the Ruth Cardoso Cultural Center with a project for recyclable waste, CATA-LOGO.
+Participated in the foundation of the Fazenda Cachoeira Park Movement, which promotes social, educational, and cultural activities related to environmental preservation and the historical heritage of the city of Vinhedo.
+Idealized, produced, and managed Paisagem Festival, an event for the graphic arts and independent publications started in 2017.
+Creator and manager of the Respeita Project - Space for the Empowerment of Immigrant Women and Chamada Artivista, a fundraising initiative for social causes.

+Mariana Westphalen - Art Curator, Product Manager and Council of Artivist DAO A museum specialist and curator with a PhD in Art History and a Master’s in Technology with more than twenty years of experience in the arts and culture sector in Brazil, the US, England, and now Portugal.
+Mariana loves to meet artists to learn about their practices and understand what makes them tick.
+Connecting art institutions and galleries to diverse communities is one of her passions, and she is fascinated with the intersections of art and technology, be it photography, architecture, or NFTs.
+Artivist’s mission to bring together artists, activists, and independent socio-environmental organizations through the creative economy aligns with her interests and her professional background.

+DEVS ????

 ### Team Code Repos